Jagorawi Golf & Country Club

 (one of the most challenging courses in Indonesia)

 Jagorawi Golf & Country Club is situated 60 minutes from the center of Jakarta off the Jagorawi toll road.
-Three courses make up in total 45 holes.
+Three courses make up in a total of 45 holes.
 Both the Old Course and the New Course have hosted the Indonesian Open.

 Opened in 1981 and designed by Thomson, Wolveridge & Perret, the Old Course is one of the most challenging in Indonesia.
 It demands precise shot accuracy to have any chance to a good score.
 Fairways are mostly of native grass which adds to the difficulty as the ball neither sits up nor comes out clean when stuck.

 The 1st hole may be the toughest opening hole in Indonesia.
 The demanding par-5 starts with tees are 40 meters above a narrow fairway with a river flanking the right.
 The simple starting fade or slice will surely start with a watery opening – not a pleasant experience at all.
 Otherwise, this is an excellent place to use a mulligan and carry on with the round.
 The second shot is even more difficult as it plays uphill to the narrowest part of the fairway.
 If you are still in play, the third shot is a short iron to a green with a significant slope from front to back – hardly a design to hold incoming shots.

 Some of the other holes on the front nine are almost as difficult.
 The par-3 third requires a fairway wood into a long narrow green.
 Mishit left, or right and par require a sand recovery.
 The 5th and 9th could do with some vegetation cropping as both holes need tee shots shaped around overhanging trees.